capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ```

 Content Creators can also pass input parameters to the Interfaces, they call in their Actions.
-The called Interfaces will be rendered into the workflow as a nested workflow.
+The called Interface will be rendered into the workflow as a nested workflow.
 As the input parameters are passed to the workflow by the `input-parameters` artifact, Content Creators can use is to pass input parameters to the called Interface:
 ```yaml
 kind: Implementation
 spec: